The Homer Calendar

 Somewhat obscure Jewish gags have continued in recent years.
 A 2021 episode had Homer at Moe's Bar, celebrating a birthday.
 Marge calls, angry that Homer isn't home for dinner.
 Homer explains that it's a birthday, and Marge complains that there's always some celebration or another.
 Lenny then displays an olive branch, with a dreidel tied to one bough, and pipes in, “Don't forget Tu B'shvat, the Jewish Arbor Day!” (see picture here).
 In 2022, while walking on the hip street, Lisa spys the Kosher Pacific surf shop, with shirtless, swim-suited, long-coat (bekishe? rekel?) -wearing haredi mannequins in the window saying “Kabbalah-bunga“ and “L'chaim Ten!“ and “Glatt's Up!“ (see picture).
 And in the going right to edge category, an April 2022 episode showed the family watching a new streaming TV service called Everything+, which includes several channels, including one with Holocaust documentaries, called ...
 "Your Shoah Shows" (see the screen).

-A-dolt Bar Mitzvah: A December 2003 episode, titled "Today, I Am A Clown" (buy it here; complete show in screengrabs, wikipedia entry, thoughtful summary and analysis, and full script) centers on Krusty's Bar Mitzvah.
-It starts when Krusty discovers the Jewish Walk of Fame ("Where the Chosen Get Chosen").
+The episode, titled "Today, I Am A Clown" (buy it here; complete show in screengrabs, wikipedia entry, thoughtful summary and analysis, and full script) starts when Krusty discovers the Jewish Walk of Fame ("Where the Chosen Get Chosen").
 He fumes when he sees Sandy Koufax' star: "I lost 10 grand when he wouldn't pitch on Yom Kippur.
 I did five shows that night!" (video).
 He wants his own star, but learns from the Springfield Jewish Walk of Fame Committee that, without a Bar Mitzvah, he's not really Jewish:

 Krusty is in anguish: "I was turned down by all those country clubs for nothing! ...
 I thought I was a self-hating Jew, but it turns out I'm just a plain old antisemite!"
 Watch: